I have always been an idealist, a believer. Here are the things I learned from my years of work in nonprofits and social change activism…

 - Organizational transparency: Honoring organizers, donors and community members alike

 I believe that we cannot fight for women’s rights without also working to close the gap on the rights of the Lesbian, Gay and Transgender community.
 I believe religious pluralism and women’s rights are cornerstones of Israeli democracy.
-I reject racism in all forms.
+I reject racism in all forms and I believe that it is the responsibility of all who benefit from this system to change it.

 I believe that as an activist for social change I am privileged to be able to transform theory to practice.
 I am honored to be able to promote values of equality, sustainability and tolerance- globally and locally.